JD.com (NASDAQ:JD) Given New $80.00 Price Target at Susquehanna

-JD.com (NASDAQ:JD) had its price objective decreased by Susquehanna from $90.00 to $80.00 in a research note issued to investors on Friday morning, The Fly reports.
-Susquehanna currently has a neutral rating on the information services provider’s stock.
+JD.com (NASDAQ:JD) had its price target reduced by Susquehanna from $90.00 to $80.00 in a research note released on Thursday, Benzinga reports.
+They currently have a neutral rating on the information services provider’s stock.

-Other analysts have also recently issued research reports about the company.
-Sanford C. Bernstein initiated coverage on JD.com in a report on Monday, January 25th.
-They set an outperform rating and a $120.00 target price for the company.
-HSBC dropped their price objective on shares of JD.com from $98.00 to $89.00 and set a buy rating for the company in a research report on Thursday.
-Morgan Stanley decreased their price target on shares of JD.com from $92.00 to $90.00 and set an overweight rating for the company in a research report on Tuesday, April 13th.
-Citigroup cut their price objective on JD.com from $120.00 to $115.00 in a research report on Wednesday, April 14th.
-Finally, UBS Group decreased their target price on JD.com from $105.00 to $100.00 and set a buy rating for the company in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating, twelve have given a buy rating and one has given a strong buy rating to the company.
-JD.com presently has an average rating of Buy and an average target price of $100.10.
+A number of other analysts also recently issued reports on the stock.
+Macquarie lifted their price objective on shares of JD.com from $107.00 to $133.00 and gave the stock an outperform rating in a report on Wednesday, January 27th.
+They noted that the move was a valuation call.
+Zacks Investment Research cut JD.com from a hold rating to a sell rating in a report on Tuesday, March 16th.
+Stifel Nicolaus dropped their target price on JD.com from $105.00 to $95.00 and set a buy rating for the company in a research report on Tuesday, May 18th.
+Citigroup cut their target price on JD.com from $120.00 to $115.00 in a research note on Wednesday, April 14th.
+Finally, Susquehanna Bancshares lowered their price objective on shares of JD.com from $90.00 to $80.00 and set a neutral rating for the company in a report on Friday, May 21st.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the stock.
+The stock presently has an average rating of Buy and a consensus target price of $100.10.

 About JD.com